 Affogato recipe: Place one scoop of vanilla ice cream in the cup and top it with a shot of espresso.
 Optional: add toppings such as caramel, chocolate syrup, or crushed biscuits.

 Espresso con panna literally means espresso with cream in Italian.
 This espresso drink is a shot topped with a tablespoon of whipped cream.

 The drink isn’t too heavy because of the combination of a rich espresso flavor and sweet cream.
 This drink is also served as a dessert after a meal.
-It’s not a sugar bomb as some of the other espresso drinks.
+It’s not a sugar bomb like some of the other espresso drinks.
 Instead, the cream melts and infuses the espresso.